Table of Contents

 Calls, meetings, chats, and messaging content.
 Available software can capture and analyze employee activity on company communication and sharing platforms.
 32% of the workforce states that their organization records phone calls, meetings, emails, chats, and messaging logs.
 Another 31% experience checks on their inbound and outbound communications, and 21% state that their calls are transcribed.
 Data on an employee’s phone use, such as the time of day, call duration, tone of voice, and whether they call an internal (employee) or external (home) number, can be used to track productive vs. unproductive time or provide insights into employee engagement levels.

 GPS.
-This is most commonly used in shipping and distribution-based industries and provides data on an employee’s location, the efficiency of routes, and their location to assess and track their safety and the security of transportation behaviors, goods movement/location, etc. It can also track employee work location and duration within and across designated worksites.
+This is most commonly used in shipping and distribution-based industries and provides data on an employee’s location, route efficiency, and their location to assess and track safety and security of transportation behaviors, goods movement/location, etc. It can also track employee work location and duration within and across designated worksites.

 Biometric data.
-This data type is emerging as a support to the “Internet of Things” (IoT) capabilities that enable secure location access and computer logins, timekeeping systems, and tracking of employee activity, productivity, stress, and physical wellness levels.
-It is considered highly valuable in secure (e.g., government or military) and remote or dangerous (oil rigs, nuclear plants, logging) worksites.
+This data type is emerging as a support for the “Internet of Things” (IoT) capabilities that enable secure location access, computer logins, timekeeping systems, and tracking of employee activity, productivity, stress, and physical wellness levels.
+It is considered highly valuable in secure (e.g., government or military) and remote or dangerous (e.g., oil rigs, nuclear plants, logging) work sites.

 Employee Surveillance vs. Monitoring

-If all this sounds dystopian, using all or many of these in any organization might feel like it is.
-However, keep in mind that the use of any of these types of monitoring tactics needs to be looked at in context.
-GPS, for example, has been shown to help make delivery drivers more efficient in their routing while attempting to optimize their productivity and avoid traffic jams, road construction, or difficult parking situations while making drop-offs.
+If all this sounds dystopian, using any or all of these in any organization might feel that way.
+However, keep in mind that the use of any of these monitoring tactics needs to be evaluated in context.
+GPS, for example, has been shown to help delivery drivers make their routes more efficient, optimize productivity, and avoid traffic jams, road construction, or difficult parking during drop-offs.
 Tracking employee file access has been critical to safeguarding vital military secrets and other national interest resources.

 Legal considerations with employee monitoring

 Awareness of the legal risks associated with employee surveillance and monitoring programs is essential, as many U.S. firms lack transparency.
-For example, Forbes reports that only 32% of surveyed employees have been provided guidelines or policies for how, why, and what online activities will be monitored.
+For example, Forbes reports that only 32% of surveyed employees have been provided with guidelines or policies on what, why, and how online activities will be monitored.
 Thus, a necessary shift is required to "monitoring."

-An employee monitoring capability and strategy needs to be reviewed and blessed by legal experts, as there are laws that protect workers from undue (and inadvertent) violations of their right to privacy.
+An employee-monitoring capability and strategy need to be reviewed and approved by legal experts, as there are laws that protect workers from undue (and inadvertent) violations of their right to privacy.
 The Electronic Communications Privacy Act of 1986 (ECPA) is a federal law that protects email, phone conversations, and digitally stored data unless employee consent and a legitimate business purpose can be met.
-Three states (Connecticut, Delaware, and New York) have separate requirements for communications and consent from each employee before they become subject to such monitoring.
+Three states (Connecticut, Delaware, and New York) have separate requirements for communications and consent from each employee before that employee becomes subject to such monitoring.

 It should be noted that employees’ social media use and activities are largely protected by law and cannot be shared with the company as a term and condition of their employment.